Lisbon Airport: Aerobus

-Aerobuses prepared for traveling with large luggage are available at Terminal 1 and Terminal 2 between 07:30 and 23:00 daily, and connect the airport with a number of major destinations in the downtown area, including the Sete Rios bus and train terminal, and Entrecampos, Cais do Sodré, and Rossio railway terminals.
-Buses have access for those with reduced mobility, and offer free Wi-Fi and USB chargers.
+The Aerobus was a shuttle bus that connected the airport with the city centre.
+The bus line was discontinued in 2023.

 Shuttle

 Shuttles are available to transport travelers around the airport, and to locations not serviced by aerobuses.

 Taxi

 Lisbon city taxis are readily available 24 hours a day outside the arrival and departure areas of the airport.
 A trip to Lisbon city centre by taxi takes approximately 15 minutes.

 Car

 The airport is easily accessible by several major highways and main roads.
 ANA operates several covered and open parking areas.
 Valet service, car hire, and chauffeur limousine services are also available.

 Bicycle

 Two bicycle paths connect the airport roundabout, situated 300 m south of Terminal 1 to the city's 70 km cycle infrastructure network.
 One path heads west along Av. do Brasil to the University of Lisbon main campus, passing through the central neighbourhoods of Alvalade, Campo Grande and Entrecampos and connecting with other paths to Telheiras, Colégio Militar, Benfica, and Monsanto Forest Park.
 The other bicycle path heads east from the roundabout towards Olivais, Gare do Oriente train station and Parque das Nações Expo 98 site, connecting with the riverside bicycle path Southwards along Lisbon harbour to Santa Apolónia train station, cruise ship and ferry terminals, and the historic centre, and north to the Caminho do Tejo pilgrimage trail to Fátima and Santiago de Compostela.